-An individual session could be described through the use of appropriate models for: (1) object size, (2) user inter-activity, and (3) object encoding characteristics.
+An individual session could be described through the use of appropriate models for: (1) object size, (2) user interactivity, and (3) object encoding characteristics.
 In GISMO, we model object size (which determines the total playout time of the streamed object) using a lognormal distribution.
 We model user inter-activity times which reflect user interruptions (e.g., VCR stop/fast-forward/rewind functionalities) using a Pareto distribution.
-Finally, we model object encoding characteristics by specifying the auto-correlation of the variable
+Finally, we model object encoding characteristics by specifying the autocorrelation of the variable bit rate needed to transfer that object in real-time.
+Multimedia objects are known to possess self-similar characteristics.
+Thus, in GISMO, we model the VBR auto-correlation of a streaming object using a self-similar process.
+Also, we use a heavy-tailed marginal distribution to specify the level of burstiness of the bit-rate.